jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 * Open the FireFox browser in that virtual machine
   * Navigate to the URL: `http://127.0.0.1/heroes` to see the bootstrap sample page

-#### TLS Certs
+#### TLS/HTTPS Certs

 One of the major innovations Netscape made with their original webserver product was the creation of SSL, secure socket layer technology.
 This allowed for sensitive data to be encrypted and decrypted securely--which enabled commerce over the internet to take off.
 HTTP connection using SSL have the prefix `https://`.
 SSL has long been deprecated and replaced with TLS - (Transport Layer Security) 1.2 and 1.3, but many people still use the phrase *SSL* when they really mean *TLS*.

 You can configure your system to generate SSL certs, but they will be missing a key component of Certificates you can buy or receive from a third party.
 In that they don't have a chain of trust about them.
 Self-signed certs will also trigger a browser to throw a security warning and block entry to that web-site.
 Now you have the option of overriding this and or accepting these self-signed certs into your operating systems certificate store.
 Some companies so this to secure internal traffic that does not go to the outside internet, but stays inside a company network.

 There is an [EFF](https://www.eff.org/ "EFF") led initiative called [Let's Encrypt](https://letsencrypt.org/ "Lets Encrypt") that will give you free SSL certs for your public site.
-They offer wildcard domains and easy setup via ```apt```, ```yum```, and ```dnf``` to make this experience easy and remove all reasons to not encrypt web traffic.
+They offer wildcard domains and easy setup via `apt`, `yum`, and `dnf` to make this experience easy and remove all reasons to not encrypt web traffic.
 [You can see the adoption curve](https://letsencrypt.org/stats/ "Lets encrypt stats") of TLS/SSL since Let's Encrypt became widely available.

 * [TLS 1.3 Podcast on Security Now](https://twit.tv/shows/security-now/episodes/656 "TLS 1.3")
 * [Lets Encrypt Explanation Podcast](https://twit.tv/shows/security-now/episodes/483 "Lets encrypt explanation podcast")